Consistent least squares estimation in population-size-dependent branching processes: Simulated examples

 \subsection{Growing populations}

-Consider the illustrative example in Section \ref{ex:motivation} whose offspring distribution is given by \eqref{pj}, with $r(z,\T)$ given by \eqref{bh} (Beverton-Holt model) and where $\boldsymbol{b}( \mu)$ is a binary splitting distribution with $b_2=v$ and $b_0=1-v$ (so that $\mu=2v$).
-We fix the parameters $\T_0=(K_0, v_0) = (100,0.6)$ and the initial population size $N=2$, and simulate $N_0=2000$ trajectories of the process for $n=15,20, 25$ time units such that $Z_n>0$.
-We estimate the parameters $\T_0$ based on the observed population sizes $z_0,\ldots,z_{n}$.
-We are interested in comparing the performance of the estimators in the challenging ---but practically important (see Section~\ref{sec:br})--- setting where the largest observation in most of the trajectories is well below the carrying capacity.
+\blue{We now compare the estimators $\widehat{\vc \theta}_n$ and $\widetilde{\vc\theta}_n$ in the challenging ---but practically important (see Section~\ref{sec:br})--- setting where the observed population size counts are well below the carrying capacity.
+We consider the same Beverton-Holt model as in Section \ref{qsp} with parameters $\T_0=(K_0, v_0) = (100,0.6)$.
+With these parameters, Proposition~\ref{thm:Q-consistency-WLSE-1} leads to $(\tilde{K},\tilde{v})=(99.8,0.6018)$, which suggests that there would not be a large difference between $\widehat{\vc \theta}_n$ and $\widetilde{\vc\theta}_n$ for large values of $n$.
+However, even though the asymptotic difference would be negligible, we will highlight that for small initial population sizes and moderate values of $n$, the $C$-consistent estimator $\widehat{\vc \theta}_n$ is noticeably less biased than $\widetilde{\vc\theta}_n$.}

-In Figure~\ref{fig:ex3:paths} we illustrate the sample mean of the $2000$ trajectories (left) and the histogram of the population size $Z_{25}$ of the simulated paths (right).
-We remark that the sample mean of $Z_{25}$ is well below the carrying capacity $K_0=100$ and its variance is large.
+We fix the initial population size at $N=2$, and simulate $N_0=1000$ trajectories of the process for \blue{$n=0,1,\ldots,35$} time units such that $Z_n>0$.
+In Figure~\ref{fig:ex3:paths} we illustrate the sample mean of the trajectories (left) and the empirical distribution of $Z_{35}$ (right).
+Observe that the sample mean of $Z_{35}$ is well below the carrying capacity $K_0=100$ and the sample variance is large.